Lucas4MouthGauard/AidIryna/README.md

-# $RYNA - Memorial Donation Website
+# $AidIryna - Memorial Donation Website

 A minimalist and emotionally touching donation website for a memorial memecoin project dedicated to supporting Iryna Zarutska's family.

 ## 🌟 Project Overview

-**$RYNA** is a charitable memorial token project where 100% of all token sales and donations go directly to the family of Iryna Zarutska, a Ukrainian refugee who tragically lost her life in a stabbing incident in Charlotte, USA.
+**$AidIryna** is a charitable memorial token project where 100% of all token sales and donations go directly to the family of Iryna Zarutska, a Ukrainian refugee who tragically lost her life in a stabbing incident in Charlotte, USA.

 ## 🎯 Purpose